Benefits Of Walking During Pregnancy:

 - Avoid walking on uneven roads or walking tracks that can hurt you while walking and you might fall on such paths.

-- If you experience any kind of pain, sprain or discomfort during walking, consult your gynecologist or midwife and may take help of a physiotherapist.
+- If you experience any kind of pain, sprain, or discomfort during walking, consult your gynecologist or midwife and may take the help of a physiotherapist.